0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/convert-to-hyperscale.md

 To convert an existing Azure SQL Database to Hyperscale, first identify your target service objective.

 Review [resource limits for single databases](resource-limits-vcore-single-databases.md) if you aren't sure which service objective is right for your database.
 In many cases, you can choose a service objective with the same number of vCores and the same hardware generation as the original database.
 If needed, you can [change the service objective](scale-resources.md) later with minimal downtime.
+Billing for Hyperscale begins only after cutover.

 Select the tab for your preferred method to convert your database: